-This Sunday is Toronto’s 109th’s annual Santa Claus Parade (update 110th as of Nov 14th/14).
+This Sunday is Toronto’s Annual Santa Claus Parade.
 When it originally started on December 2, 1905 by the Eaton’s chain of department stores, it had just a single float.
 It now has over 25 floats, 24 bands, and 1,700 participants (Wikipedia).

 With that much history lets take the Vintage Inn Time Travel Bus and see what past parades looked like from the 1920s-1950s.